 Filtered and clean water is a necessity when camping.
 You can’t really trust the water supply wherever you go, and we are all trying to reduce our use of plastic water bottles.

-That’s why we highly recommend buying a Berkey Water Filter for your own camper.
+That’s why we highly recommend buying a Berkey Water Filter like this one for your own camper.

 We use it every day and we’ve saved a lot of money by using this rather than buying bottled water.